 Your sales team can easily integrate Intercom into their existing workflows to:

-- Create Salesforce leads in Intercom with a single click.
+- Manually create Salesforce leads in Intercom with a single click.
 This saves time copying and pasting between tools.

 - Automatically assign conversations to the correct lead owner in Intercom.